Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 #### Extracting a specific component of a Build Definition

+You can use one of below functions to retrieve a specific component of a Build Definition and have it YAML Prepped for you.
+Input for each function would be the array of PSObjects retrieved either by `Get-AzDoAPIToolsDefinitionsTaskGroupsByNamesList` or `Get-AzDoAPIToolsDefinitionsTaskGroupsByID`.
+Though it is recommended to use these for single Build Definition since the output does not contain any metadata to relate it to a Build Definition.

+This section is all about usage of the functions.
+See [Examples](#Examples) to see how conversion is done.

+##### Schedules

+Use `Get-AzDoAPIToolsDefinitionSchedulesAsYAMLPrepped -InputDefinitions <array of build definitions>`.

+The result is a YAML prepped PSObject which contains Properties according to the [YAML Schema on Schedules](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#scheduled-trigger)

+##### Steps

+Use `Get-AzDoAPIToolsDefinitionStepsAsYAMLPrepped -InputDefinitions <array of build definitions>`.
+Since this functions needs to call other parts of Azure DevOps it is neccessary to include the `-Projectname <project on AzDo>` to specify which project to refer to.

+You can use the `-profilename <profile alias>` argument to specify a different profile if applicable.
+To convert references Task Groups inside the definition to separate steps use the `ExpandNestedTaskGroups` switch.

+The result is a YAML prepped PSObject which contains Steps according to the [YAML Schema on Steps](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#steps).
+If your definitions contain multiple jobs or if your job uses a different agent pool as defined on pipeline level this function will include a jobs / job construct according to the [YAML Schema on Jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#job) including any job properties which were defined in the Build Definiton.

+##### Triggers

+Use `Get-AzDoAPIToolsDefinitionTriggersAsYAMLPrepped -InputDefinitions <array of build definitions>`.

+The result is a YAML prepped PSObject which contains Push / CI Triggers according to the [YAML Schema on Push Triggers](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#push-trigger)

+##### Variables (& Parameters)

+Use `Get-AzDoAPIToolsDefinitionVariablesAsYAMLPrepped -InputDefinitions <array of build definitions>`.

+Secret Variables are skipped. if your variable has the property 'Settable at queue time'.
+If you have any variable group(s) linked they will be referenced in the YAML output.

+The result is a YAML prepped PSObject which contains Parameters according to the [YAML Schema on Parameters](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#parameters) as well as Variables according to the [YAML Schema on Variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#variables)

+---

+The results as mentioned are PSObjects so they are not yet converted to YAML.
+If you wish to do so you can either pipe them to `ConvertTo-Yaml` to use the [Powershell-YAML](https://github.com/cloudbase/powershell-yaml) module to convert them to YAML in your PS Session.
+If you want the output as a \*.yml file you can use `Convert-AzDoAPIToolsYamlObjectToYAMLFile -InputObject $PSOBjectYouWantToConvert -outputpath 'Path to export to' -outputfilename 'filename.yml'`.

 ### Release definition conversion

 This is not yet supported.
 See [Limitations](#manual-stages-in-Release-definitions) for the reason why it is not supported.